simetnicbr/simet-ma/simet-api/API.md

        measurement agent is registered (LMAP "preboot").
   <sysconfdir>/simet/lmap/group-id.json - group id, set when the
        measurement agent is registered (LMAP "preboot").

+  While in traditional LMAP the MA would start without an agent-id and get one from the controller, SIMET2 requires prior registering through REST API calls and provisions an agent-id at that time.
+The SIMET2 controller will not attempt to change a MA's agent-id.

   The per-agent section of the schedule is volatile, and MUST be reset at every agent boot.
 The agent will reset the volatile portion of the